instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_grade.md

 <h2 id="grade_override">grade_override</h2>

-**Definition:** The event is emitted anytime a student course grade is overriden.
-Typically grade override feature is used to edit student course grade
+**Definition:** The event is emitted anytime a student course grade is overridden.
+Typically, the grade override feature is used to edit student course grades

 **Trigger:** Triggered when the final grade override has been changed.
 Only triggered when the override changes the existing score.